 More than 280 species of birds have been identified in the aquatic preserve and its adjacent upland areas.

-Bottlenose dolphins are often seen in and around the aquatic preserve, as well as multitudes of fish and shellfish of all sorts.
-Fort Pickens Aquatic Preserve is a benefit to commercial and recreational fishermen.
-Species such as snapper, mullet, sheepshead, flounder, blue crabs, shrimp, and redfish live a portion of their lives within the shallow areas of the preserve.
-All of these species can be caught by fisherman in the aquatic preserve, as well as grouper and mackerel.
+Bottlenose dolphins are often seen in and around the aquatic preserve as well as multitudes of fish and shellfish of all sorts.
+Fort Pickens Aquatic Preserve is a resource for commercial and recreational anglers.
+Species such as snapper, mullet, sheepshead, flounder, blue crabs, shrimp and redfish spend a portion of their lives within the shallow areas of the preserve.
+All of these species as well as grouper and mackerel can be caught by anglers in the aquatic preserve.